Ian is a full-blooded Filipino visual artist who loves to incorporate Pinoy myth and folklore in his work.

-Mysterious knocks that often come in threes (also explains the three robed figures in Filipino folklore) are actually considered to be portents of death in many cultures like Native American, Irish, Scottish, even Arabic and Jewish and many others known as death knocks.
+Mysterious knocks that often come in threes (also explains the three robed figures in Filipino folklore) are actually considered to be portents of death in many cultures, like Native American, Irish, Scottish, even Arabic, Jewish, and many others—known as death knocks.

-In Western countries, the phrase is uttered whenever experiencing good fortune and hope that it will continue because it used to be considered good luck to tap trees to let the wood spirits within know you were there asking for their favors back in Pagan times.
+In Western countries, the phrase is uttered whenever experiencing good fortune and hope that it will continue because it used to be considered good luck to tap trees to let the wood spirits within know you were asking for their favors back in the day.

 The Red Devil named Panic

-Majority of our superstitions today came from the 19th century—a time when we had very different customs regarding death and burial.
-Dead bodies were displayed in houses instead of funeral homes during that time for about three to five days to ensure the deceased was truly dead because it was common for the presumed dead to wake up, often after a premature burial is done, called the Lazarus phenomenon.
+During that time, dead bodies were displayed in houses instead of funeral homes for about three to five days to ensure the deceased was truly dead because it was common for the presumed dead to wake up (called the Lazarus phenomenon), often after a premature burial is done.

-So it was commonly believed that a strange knock on the door is made by a manifestation of Death, coming to claim the soul while the family and friends are grieving or doing their wait.
-This superstition is not exclusive to the Philippines and also existed in almost everywhere.
+So it was commonly believed almost everywhere that a strange knock on the door is made by a manifestation of Death, coming to claim the soul of the departed, while the family and friends are grieving or doing their wait.

-But is there basis to be afraid of cultic activity and behavior?
+But is there a basis to be afraid of cultic activity and behavior?

 Let's be honest, cults are creepy and dangerous.
 And they still exist today because there are people who are dumb enough to get involved with them, even to the point of exploiting their own children for the cult's benefit and its leaders'.

-It might have been the remaining fear that Filipinos still carried from the Satanic Panic of the 80's mixed together with the cultic massacres of the 60's and 70's causing the alarm right now..
+It might have been the remaining fear that Filipinos still carried from the Satanic Panic of the '80s mixed with the cultic massacres of the '60s and '70s that are causing the alarm right now.

-Two that actually happened close to home were during the pursuit of Ruben Ecleo Jr.; leader of the Philippine Benevolent Missionaries Association who murdered his own wife, that left 23 people dead in 2002, and the militant cult Sagrado Corazon Señor (Sacred Heart of the Lord) who waged war on people they suspected were communists back in 1987.
+Two that actually happened close to home were during the pursuit of Ruben Ecleo Jr. (leader of the Philippine Benevolent Missionaries Association who murdered his own wife), which left 23 people dead in 2002, as well as the militant cult Sagrado Corazon Señor (Sacred Heart of the Lord)—who waged war on people they suspected were communists back in 1987.

 Folklore: Kumakatok, mangkukulam.com